Parable of the Renegades [BETA Version]

-"Well, you gave my sister and I some entertainment at the dinner table, so I decided you deserve a treat~."
+Rio smirked in delight.
+"Well, you gave my sister and me some entertainment at the dinner table, so I felt you deserved a treat~"

-Lucas scowled at how Rio made it sound like she was treating him like her pet dog. "...Now I wish I took my thanks back."
+Lucas scowled at how Rio made it sound like she was treating him as her pet dog.
+"Now I wish I took my thanks back."

-A pair of palms slammed themselves on the table, making a mild tremor on the furniture.
+A pair of palms went up then slammed themselves on the katsu’s table, causing a mild tremor to the furniture.

-Rio stared daggers with a stoic expression.
+Rio stared daggers, her expression aloof.
 "Does this look like I am kidding?"

 "I...
 I don't believe it...
 You're an assassin..."

-"You need a lot of training to assassinate," Rio said.
+"You need a lot of training to assassinate," Rio informed him.
 "I am asking you to kill them.
 Any method is fine, so long as we have a corpse to prove it."

 "That's not the point!"
 Lucas exclaimed.
-"And why are you asking me, an ordinary student to do something so drastic?
+"And why are you asking me, an ordinary high school student to do something so drastic?
 Is it because you can't do it?"

 "Of course I can do it," Rio mused with a kitten’s grin, a curl of her upper lips that irked the person in front of her.
 "But remember, this is so you have a chance to escape.
 Since you really want me to spare you, I am giving you the opportunity to make me break my policy as an assassin for once.
 It is your call.
 You can accept, or I execute you now.
 I might make it quick and painless."

 "Kill seven [Renegades], huh?"
 Lucas' blank face made it appear like he had given up on life.
 "How could I take on one, let alone seven, if I don't even know the first thing about them?"

-Rio took notice of how he was clearly lost in the dark and an idea popped into her head.
+Rio took notice of how he was clearly lost in the dark, and an idea popped into her head.
 She leaned forward and peered over to the other end of the table.
-"Since you claim you are not a [Renegade] and do not know anything about them, I can teach you a little.
-That way, you will be better prepared for the time you finally face them.
+"Since you claim you are not a [Renegade] and know nothing about them, I can teach you some useful things.
+That way, you will be better prepared once the time comes for you to face them.
 What do you say?"

-Hearing Rio's offer brought Lucas back to the world.
+Hearing Rio's offer brought Lucas back to life.
 He sat back up and steeled himself.
-Even if he decided not to go after the [Renegades], there may be a time that he would be forced into an encounter with one.
+Even if he decided not to go after the [Renegades], there might come a time he would be forced into an encounter with one.
 With the information on them still considered unknown to the public, this was something he could not allow to slip away.

 "Alright, I'll listen to what you know.
 But this doesn't mean I'm happy to accept your contract."